Har-Kuun/OneClickDesktop/README.md

 ## Features of this script
 * Build Guacamole Server from source.
 * Set up Guacamole Web APP.
-* Install Tomcat 9, TigerVNC, XFCE4 Desktop, Firefox.
+* Install Tomcat 9, XRDP or TigerVNC, XFCE4 Desktop, Firefox.
 * One-click free SSL certificates from Let's Encrypt
-* You can access your remote desktop from browsers, no need for VNC software.
+* You can access your remote desktop from browsers, no need for RDP or VNC software.

 ## System requirement
 * A __freshly installed__ server, with Ubuntu 18.04/20.04 LTS 64 bit or Debian 10 64 bit system